The Real Housewives of Potomac

 The Real Housewives of Potomac, abbreviated RHOP, is an American reality television series that premiered on January 17, 2016, on Bravo.
-Developed as the eighth installment of The Real Housewives franchise, it has aired nine seasons and focuses on the personal and professional lives of women living in and around Potomac, Maryland.
+Developed as the eighth installment of The Real Housewives franchise, it has aired ten seasons and focuses on the personal and professional lives of women living in and around Potomac, Maryland, a city in the Washington, D.C. tri-state area.

-The cast of the current tenth season consists of Gizelle Bryant, Ashley Darby, Wendy Osefo, Keiarna Stewart, Stacey Rusch, Tia Glover, and Angel Massie, with former housewife Monique Samuels and Jassi Rideaux serving as "friends of the housewives".
-Other previously featured cast members include Katie Rost, Charrisse Jackson-Jordan, Robyn Dixon, Karen Huger, Candiace Dillard Bassett, Nneka Ihim and Mia Thornton.
+The cast of the upcoming eleventh season consists of Gizelle Bryant, Ashley Darby, Karen Huger, Wendy Osefo, Stacey Rusch, Tia Glover, and Courtney Ajinca with former housewives Monique Samuels and Robyn Dixon serving as "friends of the housewives".
+Other previously featured cast members include Katie Rost, Charrisse Jackson-Jordan, Candiace Dillard Bassett, Nneka Ihim, Mia Thornton, Keiarna Stewart, and Angel Massie.

-Production

-Seasons 1–3
+Overview

 Initially titled Potomac Ensemble, The Real Housewives of Potomac was announced on November 11, 2015.
 The series is the network's second attempt to develop a reality series based in the Washington, D.C. area.
 The first effort was The Real Housewives of D.C., which aired in 2010 and was canceled after one season.

+Seasons 1–8

 The first season premiered on January 17, 2016, and starred Gizelle Bryant, Ashley Darby, Robyn Dixon, Karen Huger, Charrisse Jackson-Jordan and Katie Rost.
 After the filming for the second season began, Rost was fired from the show.
 Monique Samuels was then added to the cast for the second season which premiered on April 2, 2017.
 The third season premiered on April 1, 2018, with Candiace Dillard Bassett joining the cast and Jordan appearing in a "friend" capacity.
 Jordan left the show after the third season.

-Seasons 4–6

 The fourth season, which began filming in August 2018, premiered on May 5, 2019.
 The season featured Dillard's wedding and Rost as a "friend of the housewives."
 Rost was not invited back to the fourth season's reunion taping or for the following season.

 The fifth season premiered on August 2, 2020, with Wendy Osefo as the newest cast member and Jackson Jordan appearing as a guest.
 In December 2020, Samuels announced her departure from the series, despite receiving a contract for the next season.
 The sixth season premiered on July 11, 2021, with new housewife Mia Thornton and friend of the housewives Askale Davis joining.

+The seventh season premiered on October 9, 2022, with Davis departing, former housewife Charrisse Jackson-Jordan returning as a friend of the housewives, alongside Jacqueline Blake.
+Former cast members Rost and Davis both made a guest appearance.
+The eighth season premiered on November 5, 2023, with new housewife Nneka Ihim and friend of the housewives Keiarna Stewart joining, alongside Jackson-Jordan returning in a "friend of the housewives" capacity.
+Former cast member Blake made guest appearances.